wanghan-petro/Multiphase-flow-in-porous-media/Porous_media_characterize.md

-Turn the imag of porous media into a 0-1 matrix
+Turn the porous media image into a 0-1 matrix